 Run command with arguments ignoring any shell function named command.

-SYNTAX command [-pVv] command [arguments ...]
-OPTIONS -P Use a default path -v Verbose -V More verbose
+Syntax command [-pVv] command [arguments ...]
+Key -P Use a default path -v Verbose -V More verbose

 Only shell builtin commands or commands found